 Wash hands prior to any medication administration.
 Avoid handling tablets.
 If you must handle tablets or are applying nose/eye drops, cream or patches, wear gloves and wash hands once finished.

 Reduce Risk of Interruptions

 - DO NOT DISTURB sign on the door

 - Put telephone answer phone message on

-- Whilst administering medication get all equipment needed (i.e., drinks, medicine records)
+- Get all equipment needed before (i.e., drinks, medicine records)

 Two members of staff at all times to carry out medication administration.